• Home

 • image

-I am an Assistant Professor at the National University of Singapore, a Research Fellow of the Institute of Real Estate Studies, and a Network Associate of the Centre for Economic Policy Research, London.
+I am an Associate Professor at the National University of Singapore, a Research Fellow of the Institute of Real Estate Studies, and a Network Associate of the Centre for Economic Policy Research, London.
 My research interests are in the areas of real estate finance, household finance and financial economics.
 Previously, I have been a Postdoctoral Fellow at Saïd Business School, University of Oxford, a Research Assistant in the Monetary Policy Research Division of the European Central Bank in Frankfurt am Main.
 I have obtained a PhD and an MSc in Economics from Goethe University.
 Download CV

 Reference Dependence in the Housing Market